-- Demonstrate an ability to succeed in science courses with content relevant to the student’s health profession career goals
+- Demonstrate an ability to succeed in science courses with content relevant to the student’s health care career goals

-- Achieve a competitive score on the standardized exam required to pursue the student’s health profession career goals
+- Achieve a competitive score on the standardized exam required to pursue the student’s health care career goals

 - Demonstrate independence and creativity in designing and completing a cohesive, concentration-specific research project